SEO Statistics for YouTube in 2020

 The video goes beyond the obvious benefit of attracting people to your site – it also keeps them there.
 Search engines pay attention to how long people stay on your website – assuming that if they leave too quickly, they didn’t find what they were looking for.
 When you have a video on your site, ComScore data shows people stay on an average of two minutes longer, and Google likes this because it shows that not only is your content quality – it is engaging.

 Double Search Traffic with Video Thumbnails in Your Search Results

-If a video shows up in search, Google adds the thumbnail for it and presents it next to the link in the search results.
+If a video appears in a search, Google adds its thumbnail and presents it next to the link in the search results.
 This draws the eye of the users and increases the chance they will click it.
-Though, with this method, they are directed to YouTube, not your website.
-Yes, they’ll see your content, but you want the SEO value of the video passed to your site.
+However, this method directs them to YouTube, not your website.
+Yes, they’ll see your content, but you want the SEO value of the Video passed to your site.
 Data shows adding the thumbnail can double your search traffic.

-According to Moz, posts with videos included will attract nearly three times more inbound linking domains than a dull text post.
+According to Moz, posts with videos included will attract nearly three times more inbound linking domains than dull text posts.
 And posts with all three media types – videos, images, and lists – attract almost six times more inbound linking domains than plain text content.

 YouTube is a Great Way to Reach a Global Audience

 Only 15.8% of YouTube users are from the United States.
 Most visitors come from the U.S., India, Japan, Russia, and China.
 YouTube is available in more than 91 countries and 80 languages.
 If you’ve got an international audience, you need to leverage YouTube.

 If you want help with your video marketing or video SEO, contact us here at SEO Inc. We’ll help you develop the strategy you need to dominate your competition.